DJMyles/mylesapart/content/posts/ethical-isp.md

 Let&rsquo;s talk about what an ethical ISP does&hellip;

 - The ethical ISP is one where generally a subscriber never has to call tech support.
 The service just works.
 When things do go wrong the matter is dealt with by a support officer manning a helpdesk which is not overburdened by a one hour wait time, who can speak very fluent English and knows his or her stuff.
-- The ethical ISP offers (http://freezone.iinet.net.au/)[quota free services] like Steam, Netflix, ABC iview and Xbox
+- The ethical ISP offers [quota free services](http://freezone.iinet.net.au/) like Steam, Netflix, ABC iview and Xbox
 - The ethical ISP offers free newsgroup access
 - The ethical ISP treats its customers with respect and appreciates their custom by continually bettering its service by engaging with those who are in the best position to provide informed feedback
 - An ethical ISP will actually address an issue in emails, not copy / paste then send pro forma email number #282 which barely relates to the topic at hand and does nothing to address said inquiry